Short URL for this page:

 12 There was a Gaul named Gaius Julius Vindex, an Aquitanian, descended from the royal race and by virtue of his father's status a Roman senator.
 He was powerful in body and of shrewd intelligence, was skilled in warfare and full of daring for any great enterprise; and he had a passionate love of freedom and a vast ambition.
 This was the man who stood at the head of the Gauls.

 2 This Vindex called together the Gauls,1 who had suffered much by the numerous forced levies of money and were still suffering at Nero's hands.
 And ascending a tribunal he delivered a long and detailed speech against Nero, saying that they ought to revolt from the emperor and join the speaker in an attack upon him, 3 "because," as he said, "he has despoiled the whole Roman world, because he p175 has destroyed all the flower of the senate, because he debauched and then killed his mother, and does not preserve even the semblance of sovereignty.
 4 Many murders, robberies and outrages, it is true, have often been committed by others; but as for the other deeds committed by Nero, how could one find words fittingly to describe them?
-I have seen him, my friends and allies, — believe me, — I have seen that man (if man he is who has married Sporus and been given in marriage to Pythagoras), in the circle of the theatre, that is, in the orchestra, sometimes holding the lyre and dressed in loose tunic and buskins, and again wearing in general-soled shoes and mask.2 5 I have often heard him sing, play the herald, and act in tragedies.
+I have seen him, my friends and allies, — believe me, — I have seen that man (if man he is who has married Sporus and been given in marriage to Pythagoras), in the circle of the theatre, that is, in the orchestra, sometimes holding the lyre and dressed in loose tunic and buskins, and again wearing high-soled shoes and mask.2 5 I have often heard him sing, play the herald, and act in tragedies.
 I have seen him in chains, hustled about as a miscreant, heavy with child, aye, in the travail of childbirth — in short, imitating all the situations of mythology by what he said and what was said to him, by what he submitted to and by what he did.3 Will anyone, then, style such a person Caesar and emperor and Augustus?
 Never!
 Let no one abuse those sacred titles.
 6 They were held by Augustus and by Claudius, whereas this fellow might most properly be termed Thyestes, Oedipus, Alcmeon, or Orestes; for these are the characters that he represents on the stage and it is these titles that he has assumed in place of the others.
 Therefore rise now at length against him; succour yourselves and succour the Romans; liberate the entire world!"

 p177 23 1 Such4 words falling from the lips of Vindex met with the approval of all.
 Now Vindex was not working to get the imperial office for himself but selected Servius Sulpicius Galba for that position; this man was distinguished for his upright behaviour and skill in warfare, was governor of Spain, and had a military force of no small size.
 And he was proclaimed emperor by the soldiers.